Human rights and drug policy

 Serious human rights violations are common in the fight against illegal drugs: torture, years of imprisonment without trial and death sentences for suspected drug users or micro-dealers, denial of basic medical care, extrajudicial killings – to name but a few.
 Even though safeguarding human rights is a basic prerequisite for development.

 Only a fraction of all people using drugs worldwide has access to appropriate treatment, Harm Reduction measures, and protection against HIV and hepatitis infections.
 Although the death penalty for drug-related offences contravenes international human rights norms, it is still part of the legal order in place in at least 35 countries.

 Human rights, a collateral damage

-Even national government strategies to combat illicit drug crop cultivation can result in human rights violations.
+Even strategies to combat illicit drug crop cultivation can result in human rights violations.
 If the state destroys the only livelihood of poverty-stricken families, they face destitution.
-Moreover, chemicals that damage people and the environment are often used for the eradication of drug crops.
-These measures then have the effect of denying the affected individuals basic rights such as food, clean water and health.
+Moreover, drug crops are often eradicated by using chemicals that damage people and the environment.
+These measures then have the effect of denying the affected individuals basic rights such as the right to food, clean water and health.

 No sustainable development without human rights

 But since human rights are the very foundation of a dignified life, with equal rights, as well as the pillar of a free and open society and the basis for sustainable development, they are the fundamental requirement for Germany’s development policy.
 This also applies to the development-oriented drug policy advocated by Germany at international level.
 The United Nations call on the Member States to ensure that efforts to control drugs are ‘in full conformity’ with internationally agreed human rights principles.
 The Outcome Document of the 2016 United Nations General Assembly Special Session on the World Drug Problem (UNGASS 2016) dedicated an entire chapter to human rights in drug policy for the first time.
 It thus points the way to a drug policy that focuses more on individual rights and needs.

 Alternative development strengthens human rights